-The therapies I can use to help bring about the changes you want to make, you can learn more by clicking on the links here on this page:
+To help you understand the therapies I can use to help bring about the changes you want to make, you can learn more by clicking on the links here on this page:

 Each of these may be used effectively on their own or used together in certain combinations to enhance their benefits*.
 I will usually discuss the options with you and why so that you understand how the therapy session(s) will progress.
 I provide a brief description of each below.